Surrogacy has a long history.

 There are two forms of surrogacy- traditional and gestational In traditional surrogacy, the egg is collected from surrogate has used to form an embryo, whereas, in gestational surrogacy, the embryo is formed from intended mother’s egg or donor egg.

 In the clinical perspective, surrogacy is a convenient infertility treatment for those who cannot conceive naturally or failure of other available fertility treatment.

 Surrogacy hits the headlines

 Recent days, surrogacy related mistreatment including vulnerable use of women, or cost involvement related stories hit the headlines of the news.

 If we consider the earning of a surrogate in a country like Ukraine, then the payment amount is almost $20,000, which is almost eight times higher than the average yearly income.

 News reports revealed that some surrogacy agencies refuse to pay the actual decided amount to the surrogate due to miscarry or blaming surrogates not to follow the stringent requirements.

 Whereas in the UK, surrogacy is considered as a gift from one woman to another, and an “altruistic” surrogacy, where only medical expenses are payable is permissible.

 A country like California, Russia, and Ukraine allow commercial surrogacy, as their social culture considered that women can participate in surrogacy depending upon their willingness.

 Read Also: How does surrogacy work?

 Intended parents who want to opt for surrogacy do not get the chance to do so in their own country, then they travel to other countries, where they get relaxed surrogacy -law or complete un-regulated practice.

 Many courtiers like Nepal, Cambodia, India, Thailand, close the international surrogacy door to avoid the exploitation of their citizens.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).